alkis04/headerc/README.md

 ```

 ## Requirements
-The script requires python to run
+The script requires python to run.
 If python is not installed to your computer you will need to run the command:

 ```